Vyvyan Evelegh

-Major General Vyvyan Evelegh, CB, DSO, OBE (14 December 1898 – 27 August 1958) was a senior officer of the British Army during the Second World War, commanding the 78th Infantry Division (otherwise known as the Battleaxe Division) and the 6th Armoured Division in Tunisia and Italy.
+Major-General Vyvyan Evelegh, CB, DSO, OBE (14 December 1898 – 27 August 1958) was a senior officer of the British Army during the Second World War, commanding the 78th Infantry Division (otherwise known as the Battleaxe Division) and the 6th Armoured Division in Tunisia and Italy.

 Early life and military career

 After being educated at Wellington College, Berkshire and later passing out from the Royal Military College, Sandhurst, Evelegh was commissioned into the British Army as a second lieutenant in the Duke of Cornwall's Light Infantry (DCLI) on 1 May 1917, during the First World War.
 He served on both the Western and Italian Fronts with the 1st Battalion of his regiment, a Regular Army unit that was part of the 95th Brigade of the 5th Division.
 He was promoted to lieutenant on 1 November 1918, just ten days before the war came to an end on 11 November 1918.

-In 1919 he served with the Allied Relief Mission to North Russia during the Russian Civil War, where he was wounded.
+In 1919 Evelegh served with the Allied Relief Mission to North Russia during the Russian Civil War, where he was wounded.

 Between the wars

-Remaining in the army during the interwar period, he was promoted to captain on 8 July 1927.
+Remaining in the army during the interwar period, Evelegh was promoted to captain on 8 July 1927.
 He was appointed brigade major of the 130th (Devon and Cornwall) Infantry Brigade of the 43rd (Wessex) Infantry Division, a Territorial Army (TA) formation, on 1 April 1935, then brigade major of the 6th Infantry Brigade of the 2nd Infantry Division on 23 May 1937 and seconded to the staff.
 He was brevetted to major on 1 July and promoted to the substantive rank of major on 14 October.